 - Refusing to comply with any reasonable order of identifiable school officials.

-If the above intervention does not lead to satisfactory improvement, the student may be suspended or expelled from the school.
+If the intervention does not lead to satisfactory improvement, the student may be suspended or expelled from the school.

-Parents are required to discuss this Student Code of Conduct with their children and encourage them to take responsibilities for their individual actions.
+Parents are required to discuss the Student Code of Conduct with their children and encourage them to take responsibilities for their individual actions.
 Hard copies will be distributed in class and parents’ signatures are required.